MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `dockedTOC`

-The `dockedTOC` object is used to configure the Table of Contents (TOC) panel on the Dossier page.
+The `dockedTOC` object is used to configure the Table of Contents (TOC) panel on the Dashboard page.

 - `dockedPosition` - Only `"left"` or `"right"` is accepted as the position of the docked panel.
 - `theme` - The color theme of the page.
 Only `"light"` or `"dark"` is accepted.
 The default is `"light"`.